briandfoy/briandfoy.github.io/_posts/2020-01-27-the-av2000-passthrough-powerline-extender.md

 I put one at the back of the apartment and one where Spectrum's cable modem use to plug in.
-These are on different breakers from my I connected the back one the NYC Mesh router and plugged in another wireless hostspot to the front one (these are not wireless extenders).
+These are on different breakers from my I connected the back one the NYC Mesh router and plugged in another wireless hotspot to the front one (these are not wireless extenders).

 Only a few devices were grumpy because they weren't getting the right